MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-4405.md

 The **Trial Balance Excel** report shows aggregated and summarized general ledger data for a trial balance with debit and credit columns for net change and balance.

-You get your trial balance shown both in local currency (LCY) and additional reporting currency (ACY).
+Your trial balance shows in both your local currency (LCY) and additional reporting currency (ACY).
 However, the report only shows data for the latter if you have setup the additional reporting currency feature.

 Data is aggregated for the period specified by the Datefilter parameter on the report's request page and summarized by the two global dimensions per G/L account category.

 The Excel workbook contains three worksheets that you can use to analyze your trial balance:

-- Trial Balance (LCY),
+- Trial Balance (LCY)
-- Trial Balance (ACY), and
+- Trial Balance (ACY)
 - TrialBalanceData

 [!INCLUDE [excel-reports-use-the-worksheets](../includes/excel-reports-use-the-worksheets.md)]